-If you’re struggling with insomnia or have chronic pain that’s keeping you from sleeping well, it's time to try poppy seeds.
-With a mild tranquilizing effect, this nutrient-rich food can soothe anxiety, ease pain, relax the muscles, and help you sleep better.
-Ayurveda and traditional medicine have used poppy seeds in pastes and teas for centuries, but it's a remedy you may want to consider for a solution to your 21st-century insomnia.
+If you're struggling with insomnia or have chronic pain that's keeping you from sleeping well, it's time to try poppy seeds!
+With a mild tranquilizing effect, this nutrient-rich food can soothe anxiety, ease pain, relax the muscles, and help you get a good night's rest.
+Safe dosage for a blissful sleep includes a spoonful of poppy seeds with a glass of warm milk before bedtime.

 Poppy seeds aren’t just a popular exotic ingredient made famous by its cousin, the addictive drug opium that comes from the same plant.
 They may also hold the key to your sleep trouble.
 With a mild tranquilizing effect, this nutrient-rich food can soothe anxiety, ease pain, and relax the muscles to get you a good night’s rest.